-Atlantic Fellows for Social and Economic Equity works to identify, prepare and connect cohorts of diverse, multidisciplinary and action-oriented leaders seeking comprehensive solutions to the structural and historic impediments that underpin inequalities globally.
+The Atlantic Fellows for Social and Economic Equity programme works to identify, prepare and connect cohorts of diverse, multidisciplinary and action-oriented leaders seeking comprehensive solutions to the structural and historic impediments that underpin inequalities globally.
 Over the next 20 years the programme will support over 600 Fellows in developing innovative understandings of inequalities, and work toward finding real-world solutions.

 Drawn from both academia and from organisations actively working to combat inequalities, these Fellows will provide a range of perspectives and insights to their work, regularly coming together to help broaden the scope of their research, deepen our understandings of the causes and crises of inequality, and ultimately to form a coherent and effective challenge.